MrLoh/thesis-davidson/manuscript.md

 So we have a definition of Davidson's Test, it remains to explain how it is to be interpreted.
 Davidson takes the Turing Test as aiming "to discover whether a sufficient condition for thought is satisfied; the condition is not claimed to be necessary" [@Davidson:1990tt, p.
 81].
 So we can certainly interpret Davidson's Test as a sufficient condition for intelligence.
 But Davidson seems to go even further:

-> "[T]he *only* way to tell if an artificial device [...] has [thoughts...] and the ability to perceive and interact with the world as a person does, is to attempt to *interpret the behavior* of the device in the same way we do the behavior of a person. [...U]nderstanding the program and physics of a device [...on the other hand] is *not* [...sufficient for] understanding the thought [...] of that device." [@Davidson:1990ri, p.
+> "The *only* way to tell if an artificial device [...] has [thoughts...] and the ability to perceive and interact with the world as a person does, is to attempt to *interpret the behavior* of the device in the same way we do the behavior of a person. [...]
+Understanding the program and physics of a device [...on the other hand] is *not* [...sufficient for] understanding the thought [...] of that device." [@Davidson:1990ri, p.
 99, emphasis added]

 It seems to me, that this is interpreted correctly as the claim that Davidson's Test provides not only a sufficient, but also a necessary condition --- and therefore constitutes an operational definition of intelligence.
 Interpreting the behavior of a person is nothing else for Davidson than interpreting its utterances (or some other communications with semantic content).
 This follows from the fact that the interpretation of the semantic content of an expression requires the interpreter to have a theory about the believes and semantics of the person and this theory must be based on the behavioral evidence the interpreter has.
 We will investigate this theory of interpretation from Davidson in more detail in \autoref{interpretation}.